 Mechanical reason for c in E=mc^2

-So, if we could theoretically reduce the universe to only one string.
+So, if we could theoretically reduce the universe to only one thread.

-The speed of light is the speed the vibrations travels along the string.
+The speed of light is the speed the vibrations travels along the thread.
 The frequency is something different… that would be the note or the color perceived.

 If there was a Big-Bang (which I don’t believe) the singularity would be like the (let’s say) guitar string still coiled up.
 As you uncoil the guitar string and expand it to its fullest length… that would be the rate of expansion of the universe.

 If you think about this scenario for a minute you will realize… the rate you uncoil the string (for instance… coiled to stretched in 1 second) has nothing whatsoever to do with the speed the string will vibrate.

 If there was a universal expansion… it might have happened incredibly fast or slow… there is no way to know.
 Completely irrelevant to the speed of light or anything else.